LET US HELP

 Use the code SPRING to waive the $50 application fee.

 *Based on fastest 25% of students.
 Your program length and cost will vary by transfer credits, the per-session cost, and how quickly you complete courses.
 Books, supplies, and other fees apply.

 Foundations of Master’s Studies in Education

 This course provides learners with opportunities to acquire and use graduate-level skills, including the ability to critically examine and apply relevant educational theory to professional practice.
-Learners develop expertise in academic inquiry and scholarly writing as well as explore the importance of multicultural perspectives and diversity in professional contexts.
+Learners develop expertise in scholarly writing as well as explore the importance of multicultural perspectives and diversity in professional contexts.
 Finally, learners articulate and examine their professional purpose and its alignment with their specialization and career aspirations.
 Must be taken during the first quarter by learners who have been admitted to the MEd in Teaching and Learning, MS in Education, MS in Education Innovation and Technology, and MS in Higher Education degree programs and the Adult Education and Higher Education Leadership and Administration graduate certificate programs.
 Cannot be fulfilled by transfer or credit for prior learning.

 |4 quarter credits|

 In this course, learners demonstrate key skills required to lead change in K-12 schools and to implement innovative instructional techniques that enhance learning for all students Learners examine innovative instructional practices that incorporate technology and media, develop ways to use these practices to meet the needs of culturally and linguistically diverse learners and learners with a wide range of learning needs, and apply strategies for collaborating with colleagues to integrate state-of-the-art practices into daily classroom instruction.